demelvin/webtask-google-directions/README.md

 /wt make directions
 ```
 #### Add the Webtask
-Once the webtask has been successfully created click the **"Edit it in Webtask Editor"** link wihtin the Slack message.
+Once the webtask has been successfully created click the **"Edit it in Webtask Editor"** link within the Slack message.
 Within the editor copy and paste the contents of the [webtask-slash-google-directions.js](webtask-slash-google-directions.js) file.
 Next save the Webtask using the save button near the top right of the editor (CTRL+s).

 #### Add the Google API Key
 In order to successfully authenticate with the [Google a Directions API key is needed](https://developers.google.com/maps/documentation/directions/get-api-key).
 This key needs to be added using the webtask editor to do this open the settings within the editor.